felichio/sampler/README.md

 cut -d, -f1-5 < some.csv > 5dimensional.csv

 ```
-You can then feed the exported first_dimension.csv (or 4dimensional.csv, 5dimensional.csv etc) to a consumer instance via the producer
+You can then feed the exported first_dimension.csv (or 4dimensional.csv, 5dimensional.csv etc) to a sampler instance via the producer

 ```
-./produce -ip 127.0.0.1 -p 9090 -e LE -f first_dimension.csv
+./produce -ip 127.0.0.1 -p 8080 -e LE -f first_dimension.csv
 ```

-The consumer will generate an output file  (name <n>.txt) describing the sampling process.
+The sampler will generate an output file  (name <n>.txt, n denotes a static counter based on the number of streams the consumer served.) describing the sampling process.
+The digested stream is transformed and buffer outputs are

-n denotes a static counter based on the number of streams the consumer served.
+directed to the consumer instance.